 Failed All-on-4 Implants in Palisades, DC

-Failed or failing All-on-4 from a high-volume center?
+Failed or failing All-on-4?
 Expert prosthodontic revision with custom design and individualized planning in Palisades DC.

-Failed All-on-4 Implants in Palisades, DC: The Limitations of High-Volume All-on-4 Centers
+Failed All-on-4 Implants in Palisades, DC: The Limitations of Standardized Treatment Protocols

-You may have chosen a high-volume implant center because they promised an efficient, streamlined solution to your missing teeth.
-The marketing was appealing.
-Same-day implant placement and temporary teeth.
-A clear protocol and timeline.
-Efficiency and predictability.
-You expected that standardization would ensure success.
+You may have chosen an implant center that offered an efficient, streamlined approach to your missing teeth.
+The process was appealing: same-day or rapid implant placement with provisional teeth, a clear protocol, and predictable timelines.
+You expected that a systematic approach would deliver success.

 Instead, you now have an All-on-4 that has failed in some way.
 Perhaps the prosthesis broke.
 Perhaps implants have loosened or bone loss has become visible.
 Perhaps you are simply unhappy with the esthetic outcome.
 You came for a solution, and instead you have a more complex problem than the one you started with.